 We’re not Going Back

 Music has power.
 To touch us deeply with empathy and compassion.
-To create a vision or dream through imagination.
+To create a vision or a dream through imagination.
 Sometimes music shakes us up, changes our view, roots in our minds, moves us to action.

 Music has done that for my life.
 I know many of the folk and rock songs I grew up with influenced the paths I chose later in life.
 As an adolescent I would spend hours in our living room playing the albums of Joni Mitchell, Joan Baez, and Peter, Paul and Mary.
 Aretha Franklin’s “Respect” was already part of my lexicon when I took my first women’s studies class in college.
 Marvin Gaye’s “What’s Going On” was there during all the anti-war protests of my twenties.